Goniobranchus sp. #5

 There were no main island records till the Niihau animal in 2011 and

-the Oahu animal in 2016.
+the Oahu animals in 2016 and 2018.
 Introduction seems unlikely.
-So, perhaps this
+So, perhaps, this

 species is moving "down chain" due to changes in water temperature?